ltutech/ltuengine-python-client/README.md

 An example is provided to quickly test the ADD, SEARCH and DELETE API functions.
 You have to execute the file cli.py by specifing these parameters:
 Positional arguments:
-  ACTION: add, search, del or bench(test the 3 functions in one action) APPLICATION_KEY
+  ACTION: add, search, delete or bench(test the 3 functions in one action) APPLICATION_KEY
   INPUT_DIR